 Tip #2: Reduce Stress and Anxiety for Your Dog During the Move

-As I mentioned above, you and your dog are going to be stressed, honestly, there is no way around that.
+As I mentioned earlier, you and your dog will likely be stressed.
+Honestly, there is no way around that.
 But there are ways you can reduce the anxiety level.
-With exercise, natural calming products and anxiety shirts for dogs can all be beneficial.
+Exercise, natural calming products, and anxiety shirts for dogs can all be beneficial.

 Exercise